CodeYourFuture/curriculum/org-cyf-itp/content/welcome/day-plan/index.md

 +++
 title = 'day plan'
 layout = 'day-plan'
-description='The agenda and activities for the first day of the course' emoji= '🧑🏾‍🤝‍🧑🏾' menu_level = ['module'] weight = 3
+description='The agenda and activities for our first day together' emoji= '🧑🏾‍🤝‍🧑🏾' menu_level = ['module'] weight = 3